College of Social Sciences

 The Academic Program

-The Spark Matsunaga Institute for Peace and Conflict Resolution is a multi-disciplinary academic community of scholars, students, practitioners, and visitors, who, through teaching, research, service, and application, seek to groom future leaders and professionals in applied peacemaking and conflict resolution, empowering them to better address contemporary problems within Hawai'i, the Asia-Pacific region, the U.S., and the world.
+The Matsunaga Institute for Peace and Conflict Resolution is a multi-disciplinary community of scholars, students, and practitioners who through academic programs and outreach promote cross-cultural understanding and collaborative problem-solving.
+Residing within the Public Policy Center (PPC), the institute emphasizes critical thinking and collaboration to groom future leaders to address contemporary and complex issues in Hawai‘i, the Asia-Pacific region, and the world.

-Peace and conflict resolution is a dynamic field, one that is increasingly relevant to our graduates' professional careers and to other fields of academic inquiry.
-Students from all colleges in UH Manoa may enroll in Peace and Conflict Education (PACE) courses, either as an intellectual endeavor or to enhance their personal and professional skills.
-We believe that students who understand the causes of conflict and the methods for resolving conflicts will be better equipped for a wide range of careers, including, but not limited to, positions in education, law, dispute resolution, industrial relations, government, foreign service, security, urban and regional planning, sociology, and social work.
+Students may enroll in Peace and Conflict Education (PACE) courses, either as an intellectual endeavor or to enhance personal and professional skills.
+Students who understand the causes of conflict and the methods for resolving conflicts will be better equipped for a wide range of careers in the fields of education, law, human resource management, industrial relations, government, foreign service, security, urban and regional planning, sociology, and social work, to name a few.

 For students who wish to obtain an academic qualification in peace and conflict resolution, the institute offers three programs: